 What to expect with the new reimbursement process

-• The maximum amount of money you can claim under the policy is £85,000 which aligns with the Financial Services Compensation Scheme (FSCS) limit, and will cover over 99% of claims.
+- The maximum amount of money people can claim is £85,000 which currently aligns with the Financial Services Compensation Scheme (FSCS) limit and will cover over 99% of claims.
 Individual firms may choose to reimburse more than £85,000.
-Where more than £85,000 is lost and not reimbursed, you can lodge a claim with the Financial Ombudsman Service, which has a compensation limit of £430,000.
+Where more than £85,000 is lost and not reimbursed, you can raise your case with the Financial Ombudsman Service, which has a compensation limit of £430,000.
+The Ombudsman looks at each case on its own individual merits.
+This is a free service and the Ombudsman sets out the process that consumers should follow on its website.

 Who to get in touch with if you have a query